 Haworth is known for its association with the Bronte Sisters.
 There is also chance to see the Keighley and Worth Valley Railway, and time to go into the Bronte Parsonage (opening times may vary, entry extra).

 The tour heads to Bolton Abbey.
 There is time to view the ruins and take in the surrounding Landscapes which inspired famous artists such as Wordsworth, Ruskin and Turner.

-Before returning to York you'll stop at Pateley Bridge, here there are coffee shops and local shops to browse or take an optional gentle stroll along the River Nidd.
+Before returning to York you'll stop at Pateley Bridge, here there are cafes and local shops to browse or you can take an optional gentle stroll along the River Nidd.